ericmwalk/weblog.lol/weblog/2011/04/2011-04-07_really-this-is.md

 ---
+title: Really this is my Fortune.....?
 publish: "true"
 date: 2011-04-07 22:51:00
 tags:
 url: https://ericmwalk.blog/2011/04/07/really-this-is.html
 ---

-# Really this is my Fortune.....?

 Went out to eat the other night at [Chino Latino](http://www.chinolatino.com) and this was my fortune cookie....